rebma-io/lab/docs/3D/fusion360.md

    Prusa MINI+, and won't necessarily match yours.
 It's a good start if you don't want to fuss about, although many cheap 3D printers have much bigger tolerances.
-2. When you want to use `M3HeadOD`, you'll want to allow for tolerance.
+2. When you want to use `M3HeadOD` (for example), you'll want to allow for tolerance.
 I typically use `TransitionFit030`, which will get a snug fit that doesn't drag when you put the screw in.
 To do that, when you create the circle, just set the size to `M3HeadOD + TransitionFit030`.
 I didn't include the fit in the main size because different people want different fits in different situations.

 ## Personal License v Subscription